We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Pimples or blisters that appear red and are painful could be folliculitis, which is an infection at the hair root.
 Keeping the area clean and dry and applying OTC antibiotic ointment may be all you need.

-If your symptoms don’t improve or you notice more redness, pus, or have a fever, make an appointment to see your healthcare provider.
+If your symptoms don’t improve or you notice more redness, pus, or have a fever, make an appointment to see a healthcare professional.

 Nicks and cuts